wilsonliaows/docs/user-accounts-and-teams/team-collaboration.md

 The operator role is typically given to users maintaining the recipe and ensuring the recipes are running well.

 ## Custom roles
 In addition to the default team roles, you can also define custom roles.
 These allow you to assign fine-grained permission sets to collaborators.
-You can create new roles when on the team page.
+You can create new roles on the team page.

 ![Roles management](/assets/images/user-accounts-and-teams/team-collaboration/roles-management.png)
 *Manage your roles and create new roles in the roles tab within the Team feature*